Harrisonle128/Harrison-Page/index.md

 ## Projects
 1. **[Bay Area Covid Tutoring](https://github.com/Harrisonle128/BACT)**
-   A platform connecting tutors with students, featuring real-time collaboration and chalkboard drawing features.
+   A platform connecting tutors with students which came from the disparities that were prevalent during COVID-19.

 2. This one!